 Resale ROI versus everyday use value

 If you plan to sell within two to three years, focus the project on the items appraisers and buyers credit at closing: cabinet quality, counter material, sightlines, and apparent layout improvement.
 If you plan to stay seven years or more, the calculation shifts to functional value: how much faster you cook, how many family meals you actually host, how much storage friction disappears.
 The strongest financial outcomes come from kitchens where the design holds up for fifteen years because the owner did not have to remodel a second time before selling.
-Even with tightening designer calendars across the North Shore, taking time to confirm which return you are buying is more important than starting the project a month sooner.
+When designer calendars across the North Shore tighten, taking time to confirm which return you are buying still matters more than starting the project a month sooner.

 Which choices drive the highest return on a kitchen remodel?